-After completing the colour-band stages, the children become Free-readers and select a book from the library or from their own collection.
+After completing the RWI colour banded books, the children become free readers and select a book from the library or from their own collection.
 At this stage, staff encourage children to read a wide selection of books by different authors and of different genres and text types.
-During reading activities, the children complete Book Reviews so they can express their opinions about the books they have read and make any recommendations to other children.
+During library time or reading activities, the children complete Book Reviews so they can express their opinions about the books they have read and make any recommendations to other children.